Skip to main content

 }

-Content and layout with slots
+Content and layout customization

 Communication: events

 Primer Checkout uses an event-driven architecture to communicate with your application.
-Instead of polling for state or calling methods directly, you listen for events that the SDK dispatches.

-• Framework-agnostic: Standard DOM events work everywhere
+Standard DOM events work with any framework:

 EventWhen it fires